 I was having a good time until an older girl ran into me.
 “Who are you?” she asked angrily.
 “You don’t belong here, ugly!”
 I realized then that I was ugly.
 Slowly, I found myself in this cage.

 I looked at the reflection staring back at me.
 My nose was too big and red.
 My lips were colorless and reviled teeth that were crooked.
 My long dull brown hair was un-brushed and messy.
 My eyes looked too big in my thin, three-cornered face and made me look like an owl.

 As I watched my reflection, it suddenly stood up.
 My reflection laughed at me as suddenly, may face fattened out.
 My cheeks received a healthy glow and my lips grew rosy.
 My teeth strained out and flashed as I smiled as I flipped my shiny, cut hair over my shoulder.

 My reflection waved and looked over it’s shoulder.
-Suddenly, a dark-haired boy was there as well, talking to my reflection.
+Suddenly, a dark haired boy was there as well, talking to my reflection.
 “No; please,” I moaned.
 “Don’t leave me.
 I’m all alone!”

 My reflection looked back at me and shrugged, turned on heel, and left.
 Slowly, my real reflection returned.
 I felt my anger returning and I sprang to my feet.
-I almost smashed the mirror but stopped as my reflection looked at me, pleading.
+I almost smashed the mirror but stoped as my reflection looked at me, pleading.
 I couldn’t get passed myself.

 I turned and looked at my reflection for the last time.
 I took a deep breath and put my back against one wall.
 With a running start, I ran into the mirror.